-A distant relative of potato, this plant is a perennial in nature.
+A distant relative of potato, this plant is perennial in nature.
 The fruit is left to dry on the bushes before it is picked.
-The Aboriginal tribes gathered these dried fruits for thousands of years and were used as staple food.
-In the modern times, it is used as a spice and gives an amazing flavour to the Australian cooking.
+The Aboriginal tribes gathered these dried fruits for thousands of years and were used as a staple food.
+In modern times, it is used as a spice and gives an amazing flavour to Australian cooking.

 These fruits have a pink blush, refreshing and versatile texture.
 You can eat them fresh or serve them in the form of fruit salad.